Yuzhe98/galpy/Possible-galpy-extensions.md

     - [ ] A radially exponential disk with a vertical sech profile, or with a general vertical profile
     - [ ] A power-law potential with flattening in the density
     - [ ] A power-law potential with an exponential cut-off and flattening in the density (bulge model in Binney & Tremaine 2008)
-    - [ ] TwoPowerSphericalPotentials with flattening in the density (halo model in Binney & Tremaine 2008) (in progress in [jobovy/twopowertri](https://github.com/jobovy/galpy/tree/twopowertri))
+    - [x] TwoPowerSphericalPotentials with flattening in the density (halo model in Binney & Tremaine 2008) (**done!** in [jobovy/twopowertri](https://github.com/jobovy/galpy/tree/twopowertri))
     - [ ] Double exponential disk with a central hole (ISM model in Binney & Tremaine 2008)
     - [ ] Models 1 and 2 of Binney & Tremaine (2008) [requires the three potentials above)
     - [ ] A three-dimensional spiral potential
     - [ ] A three-dimensional bar potential: a Ferrers bar
     - [ ] A triaxial Staeckel potential in a sensible way
-    - [ ] Basis function expansions, w/ a way to compute them for a given potential.
-For example, [Hernquist & Ostriker](http://adsabs.harvard.edu/abs/1992ApJ...386..375H) (in progress in [SeaifanAladdin/SCF](https://github.com/SeaifanAladdin/galpy/tree/SCF))
+    - [x] Basis function expansions, w/ a way to compute them for a given potential.
+For example, [Hernquist & Ostriker](http://adsabs.harvard.edu/abs/1992ApJ...386..375H) (**done!** in [SeaifanAladdin/SCF](https://github.com/SeaifanAladdin/galpy/tree/SCF))
     - [x] A three-Miyamoto-Nagai disk approximation to an exponential disk from [Smith et al. (2015)](http://arxiv.org/abs/1502.00627)
 - [ ] Add adiabatically-contracted NFW potentials or add adiabatic contraction more generally
+- [ ] Add rotation, tumbling, and movement of center of potential more generally as a wrapper around other potentials

 Orbit integration
 ------------------